agritrans/agritrans.github.io/README.md

 # OpenAgri-translation
 Translating open agricultural research to local language project

-Empowering farmers and policy makers with making openly accessible agricultural research in local language.
+Empowering farmers and policy makers with making openly accessible agricultural research in local language.Please checkout Please check out our <a href="https://agritrans.github.io">website</a>

 You are warmly welcome!